HighnessAtharva/Blog/content/posts/tech/uml-diagrams-with-chatGPT.md

     image: blog/uml-chat-thumb.png
     alt: 2023 Tech Stack
     caption: Design Like a Pro!
 How ChatGPT Generates UML Diagrams for Your Project in Just a Few Clicks!
+description: "5 Step process to use ChatGPT to generate UML diagrams for your projects in just a few clicks.
+Easy to follow instructions with visual illustrations."
 tags: ["technology", "tutorial"]
 ---